elixir-lang/elixir/lib/elixir/pages/anti-patterns/process-anti-patterns.md

 # Process-related anti-patterns

-This document outlines anti-patterns related to processes and process-based abstractions.
+This document outlines potential anti-patterns related to processes and process-based abstractions.

 ## Code organization by process